 Apprenticeships, traineeships and cadet schemes

-- they provide a route into hundreds of different careers, including many in organisations providing NHS healthcare
+They provide a route into hundreds of different careers, including many in organisations that provide NHS healthcare.

 - apprenticeships can take anything from one to four years to complete

 - they are open to anyone from the age of 16

 - apart from learning in the workplace, you may go on day or block release to a training centre or college

 - you work towards a competence qualification (based on what you can do in the workplace) and a knowledge qualification, or a qualification combining both elements